 In addition to the artists and panelists mentioned above, other featured guests attended this year's convention.
 The ladies from Photomovette (Carole and Siobhan) came all the way from the UK to join in the festivities.
 They are well on their way to having the a much-needed new photochemical photobooth back up and running in London.
 Danny Minnick, whom we'd gotten to know through his photobooth art and his contributions of various photobooth locations around the country, made the trip from San Francisco and was a great help as we set up and took down the show.
 We also had the pleasure of having the grand master of the photobooth (in our opinion) Todd Erickson all the way in from Minneapolis on Friday night.
-You'd be hard-pressed to find anyone more knowledgeable or passionate about the booth, and the convention-goers soaked up his expertise that night.
+You'd be hard-pressed to find anyone more knowledgable or passionate about the booth, and the convention-goers soaked up his expertise that night.

 Many thanks to Anthony Vizzari and 312Photobooth for hosting for this year's International Photobooth Convention, for doing the majority of the legwork as our man on the street in Chicago, and for the generous use of his photobooths.